Tim Moore (comedian): Death and legacy

 Paying tribute to one of its favorite sons, the Rock Island Public Library held "Tim Moore Day" July 16, 2008.
 Moore's relatives in the area participated by sharing their memories of his life and work.

-In spite of his achievement as the first major African American television star, Moore is still not honored with a star on the Hollywood Walk of Fame.
+In spite of Moore's achievement as the first major African American television star, there has not yet been a purchase of a star to honor him on the Hollywood Walk of Fame.